 - Pay only for the trips you take

-Here’s an example: George loads $10 on his Flamingo Fares.
+Here’s an example: George loads $10 on his Flamingo Fares card.
 When he boards the bus in the morning, the cost of one cash fare is deducted from his account.
 At the transfer center, he boards another bus and the cost of one more cash fare is deducted.
-Later on the way home, George boards and his rides on the way home are free because his fare was “capped” at the cost of a day pass, which he reached earlier in the day.
+Later, on the way home, George boards and his rides on the way home are free because his fare was “capped” at the cost of a day pass, which he reached earlier in the day.

 Are the Tickets/Passes changing?

 You’ll see magnetic stripe or flash passes phased out over the coming year.
 About six months after Flamingo Fares launches, we’ll stop selling old passes, and after a year we’ll stop accepting them on board.
+Specific timeframe varies by agency.
 Don’t worry, we’ll give you lots of notice and warning!